dargmuesli/nuxt-cookie-control/README.md

 // 'top-left', 'top-right', 'top-full', 'bottom-left', 'bottom-right', 'bottom-full'
 barPosition: 'bottom-full',

+// Switch to toggle if clicking the overlay outside the configuration modal closes the modal.
+closeModalOnClickOutside: true,

 // Component colors.
 // If you want to disable colors set colors property to false.
 colors: {